-Norman Ackroyd, CBE, R.A. (born 1938) is an English artist known primarily for his etchings, he is one of Britain's most famous contemporary printmakers.
-He is based in London.
+Norman Ackroyd, CBE, R.A. is an English artist known primarily for his etchings, he is one of Britain's most famous contemporary printmakers.
+Based in London.
 Ackroyd attended Leeds College of Art from 1957-61 and the Royal College of Art, London from 1961-64, where he studied under Julian Trevelyan.
 Subsequently he lived for several years in the United States.
 He was elected to the Royal Academy of Art in 1988 and appointed Professor of Etching, University of the Arts, in 1994.
 He was elected Senior Fellow of the Royal College of Art in 2000, and in 2007 was made CBE for services to Engraving and Printing.

 Born in Leeds, his love of landscape was nurtured on long boyhood bicycle rides in the Yorkshire Dales.
 'The things that stirred me, I wanted to get to the root of' and in doing so, he will take ink, plate and acid into the field.
 The plate can be worked on directly, the acid painted on as if a watercolour, and the 'bite' stopped by a quick rinse in a stream or a wipe on the wet grass, giving a freedom and immediacy which produces truly captivating images.
 Ackroyd's iconic etching show the landscape of British Isle's in all its unpredictable glory, weather and water produce highly experimental and variable compositions, in many instances technical tours de force.
 Depending on the locale, atmospheric conditions and intended mood, his works range from minimalist, nearly abstract impressions, to richly detailed images of specific places and seasons.
 Although his work almost never includes the human figure, the landscape subjects he prefers are often ones of age-old human habitation.

-His work is exhibited in most major art galleries and Institutions today together with many private commissions, one of his latest being at the English Embassy in Moscow.
+Ackroyd's work is exhibited in most major art galleries and Institutions today together with many significant private commissions, one of his latest being at the English Embassy in Moscow.
 He possesses both self belief and humility and acknowledges that he is privileged to be living in a society that gives him the freedom to be an artist.
 We in turn are privileged to be able to display his work and to offer it to you.
 For a full biography, please click here.

 If the piece that you are interested in is not on our current stock list, please call or e-mail us.
 We will do our utmost to source it for you.